apple-fritter/flowmark/README.md

   this readme file.)

 - Very, very simple and fast **regex-based sentence splitting**.
-This should work fine for English and many other latin/Cyrillic langauges but it hasn't been tested on CJK.
+This should work fine for English and many other latin/Cyrillic languages but it hasn't been tested on CJK.

 It aims to be small and simple and have only a few dependencies, currently only [`marko`](https://github.com/frostming/marko),